arkency/posts/posts/2024-02-06-completely-custom-zeitwerk-inflector.md

 ## 4. Implement your custom inflector

-Consider a scenario where, apart from the `API::REST::Client`, you sldo have the `User::Activities::Rest` constant in your codebase.
+Consider a scenario where, apart from the `API::REST::Client`, you also have the `User::Activities::Rest` constant in your codebase.
 Both of them include the `/rest/i` substring, but you cannot use the same inflection rule to derive the constant name from the file name.

 This is a good example of when you may need to provide a custom inflector implementation.